w3f/polkadot-wiki/docs/learn/learn-staking.md

 locking tokens on chain is called `staking`.

 Similar to the miners in PoW networks, PoS networks have `validators` but they do not have to compete with each other to solve mathematical puzzles and are instead pre-selected to produce the blocks based on the stake backing them.
-Token holders can lock funds on chain and for doing so they are getting `staking rewards`.
+Token holders can lock funds on chain and for doing so, they are getting `staking rewards`.
 There is thus an economic incentive for token holders to become active participants who contribute to the security and economic stability of the network.
 PoS networks in general are therefore more inclusive than PoW networks, as participants do not need to have either the technical knowledge about